-- Not all measures considered to have the largest safety benefits are the fasted to implement or are of low cost. - Legislative measures such as increasing penalties for drinking and driving and enforcing traffic laws scored high overall. - Most measures with low overall scores focus on education and campaigns. - These measures were ranked as having low safety benefit, high costs and taking generally a long time to show impact.
+- Not all measures considered to have the largest safety benefits are the fastest to implement or are of low cost. - Legislative measures such as enforcing traffic laws and increasing penalties for drinking and driving scored high overall. - Most measures with low overall scores focus on education and campaigns.
+These measures were ranked as having low safety benefit, high costs and taking generally a long time to show impact.